ncatlab/nlab-content/pages/3/7/6/0/673/content.md

 ## Papers ##

+* _A relative topological fundamental groupoid_, in preparation (NB this will replace _A bigroupoid's topology_, below)

-* _Mapping groupoids of Lie groupoids and the bundle gerbe caloron transform_, unpublished and in progress, joint with Raymond Vozzo.
+* _Mapping groupoids of Lie groupoids and the bundle gerbe caloron transform_, unpublished and in progress, joint with Raymond Vozzo, in preparation.

 * _$Con(ZF+\neg WISC)$_, unpublished preprint, [[davidroberts:Con(ZF+notWISC)|webpage]].